AmelieGuehoBMW/CaseStudyDS/README.md

 # CaseStudyDS
 Case Study Data Scientist Position / Think-Tank

 Here you can find the Case Study for the Data Scientist position of Think-Tank BMW Group.
-This Case Study is the opportinity for us to assess some skills you will need as a Data Scientist in our Team and to show us your innovation***** when you are confronted to new problems.
+This Case Study is the opportinity for us to assess some skills you will need as a Data Scientist in our Team and to show us your capacity to come up with innovative ideas when you are confronted to new problems.
+You have been given a 4 day deadline to submit your results.
+Afterwards, you will have the opportunity to present and discuss your results to different members of our team for 10-15 min.

 Note : If you have any ideas but you didn't implement it, please write it in your deposite.